guardian/recommendations/client-side.md

 ## Assets

-- Pre-process before serving in production (e.g. Sass, ES6).
-- Minimize the number of HTTP requests using methods such as bundling to avoid latency issues.
 - Minify assets (e.g. uglify).
 - Gzip all textual assets served, using GZip level 6 where possible
 - Optimise images for size (e.g. jpegtran, pngquant, giflossy, svgo,